RayHightower/store_demo/README.markdown

 * [Bundler](http://gembundler.com/)
 * [Heroku Toolbelt](https://toolbelt.heroku.com)

-We'll use SQLite3 in development.
+RTH's Note: During the workshop, we used SQLite3 in development.
+Future work will be done in Postgres only.

 ## Setup